 Earn College Credit in High School

-Your best first step will be to talk to your high school counselor.
+Your best first step will be to meet with your high school counselor.
 They'll talk you though important information and make sure you meet all necessary requirements – you may have to be a certain age, have a minimum GPA, and may also need permission from your parents and/or school administrators.

 Next steps: